murshidazher/hasura-social/README.md

 - Give select permission without any check and select all fields
 - Allow tole anonymous to make aggregation queries
 - We need to also tell hasura graphql about this user by adding the secret key `HASURA_GRAPHQL_UNAUTHORIZED_ROLE`.
+- Give permissions to actions too, for `login` and `create_user` for anonymous users.

+### Webhook Authentication Mode

+- Sometimes you might need to authenticate a user based on a custom header like `secret-header` with value `trust-me`
+- Hasura doesn't know how to handle it but it can delegate this request to another authority to handle.
+We can configure it to handle this request.
+- Comment the `HASURA_GRAPHQL_JWT_SECRET` and `HASURA_GRAPHQL_UNAUTHORIZED_ROLE` and uncomment the `HASURA_GRAPHQL_AUTH_HOOK`

 ## Database Migrations & Metadata